seungjaeryanlee/endtoend.ai/_posts/obstacle-tower/2019-01-29-obstacle-tower-1.md

 ## What's Next?

 There are still two months before the Obstacle Tower Challenge, but that does not mean there is nothing to do!
+In our next post, we will take a look at the environment to understand what the agent is expected to do.
 Unity also released [a paper about the environment](https://storage.googleapis.com/obstacle-tower-build/Obstacle_Tower_Paper_Final.pdf), which is definitely worth a read.
-In our next post of this series, we will take a close look at the paper to understand the environment better.
+We will take a close look at the paper to understand the environment better.

+Afterwards, we will survey state of the art papers and open source code on reinforcement learning.
+We expect papers from various subfields of reinforcement learning, especially curiosity and model-based reinforcement learning.